wdblair/packitup/README.md

 emulate the payload.

 In order to run this code, you will need to have openssl available as a static library.
-What's more, running this test can be a little finicky.
-If you already have openssl installed through a package manager and it does not have a static library available, you will need to compile the static libs yourself.
-Unfortunately, I found you also need to compile the shared libs as well, because we use the openssl shell command to encrypt instructions (which uses the shared libs).
-For whatever reason, we found encrypting and decrypting yields the slightest differences in decrypting when mixing a static and dynamic version of openssl of slightly different versions.

-I am more inclined to believe that this is a result of pack.c being wrought with undefined behavior.

 Any code here is made purely in an academic way for a class on software security.
 It is developed in the pursuit of academic curiosity and is _not_